whosonfirst/deprecated-py-mapzen-whosonfirst-pip-server/README.md

 Python utilities for working with the go-whosonfirst-pip pip and proxy servers.

+## Important

+This package has been deprecated.
+You should use [py-mapzen-whosonfirst-pip](https://github.com/whosonfirst/py-mapzen-whosonfirst-pip) instead.

 ## Usage

 The short version is "too soon".
 If you're feeling like an adventure: